zgibex333/simple-crud-api/README.md

 > to start project in dev mode use "npm run start:dev"
 > to start project in multi mode use "npm run start:multi"
 > to start project in prod mode use "npm run start:prod"
+> to start tests in use "npm run test"
 > ```
 >&#8205;